 about this above.

-Page 17:

-Figure 3 - This really highlights the big discrepancy between the grid size and the relevant physical conditions.
-And why only those studies?
-Why not e.g. Dopita et al (2013); Charlot & Longhetti (2001) etc.?

-There are also many measurements of electron temperatures in HII regions both at low and high redshift, using the [O III] 4363 line.
-These all agree that T_e < few x 10^4 so the majority of the grid is not important for the class of galaxies that the paper focuses

-on.

 Page 18: '... this does not pose too much concern as most of the emission lines we track do not optimally emit ... .' – But these are close to the densities that we generally find at low and high redshift.
 It is exceedingly rare to find HII regions with densities above 10^3 cm^-3.
 Firstly I do not think this is a problem - it is what happens, but the sentence should be rewritten.
+[OR…JUST TAKEN OUT…]

 'Note that the three studies ... parameter space that represent HII regions ... we also explore the more extreme conditions...' - I would recommend looking at some of the literature on low redshift analogs (e.g. Borthakur et al 2014; Brinchmann, Pettini & Charlot 2008; Liu et al 2008; Bian et al 2016).
 It is indeed true that something like Orion